Information on pet passports, microchipping, vaccination and routes for people bringing pet dogs, cats or ferrets into the UK.

 Do owners need to accompany their pets?

-- Moving your pet from a third (non EU) country on an EU pet passport
+If your pet has an EU pet passport

 Countries and territories